 I’m sure I was probably pretty apprehensive.
 Umm, I don’t know, it always looks so gooey.
 What is that goo?

-But there was chocolate.
-And that was what swayed me.
+But this one had chocolate.
+And that’s what swayed me.
 How could anything with chocolate be bad?

 I’m so glad I opened my mind.
 Chocolate pecan pie is one of the best desserts known to man.